Equivariant dissipation in non-archimedean groups: Equivariant dissipation

-Combining Theorem~\ref{theorem:equivariant.dissipation} with the results of~\cite{EquivariantConcentration}, we furthermore deduce a dichotomy between concentration and dissipation in the context of non-archimedean metrizable topological groups, that is, Corollary~\ref{corollary:dichotomy}.
-This dichotomy makes a distinction between precompact topological groups and non-precompact ones.
+Combining Theorem~\ref{theorem:equivariant.dissipation} with the results of~\cite{EquivariantConcentration}, we subsequently deduce a dichotomy between concentration and dissipation in the context of non-archimedean second-countable topological groups, that is, Corollary~\ref{corollary:dichotomy}.
+This dichotomy will distinguish precompact topological groups from non-precompact ones.
 Preparing the statement of Corollary~\ref{corollary:dichotomy}, let us briefly clarify some notions.
 For a topological group $G$, we consider its \emph{Bohr compactification} $\kappa_{G} \colon G \to \kappa G$ (see~\cite{holm,deVries}),~i.e., $\kappa G$ is the Gelfand spectrum of the $C^{\ast}$-algebra $\mathrm{AP}(G)$ of all almost periodic continuous bounded complex-valued functions on $G$ equipped with the continuous group structure given by and $\kappa_{G} \colon G \to \kappa G$ is the continuous homomorphism defined by which has dense image in $\kappa G$.
 It is is well known that a topological group $G$ is precompact if and only if $\kappa_{G}$ is a topological embedding.
-Moreover, it is not difficult to see that, if $G$ is a metrizable precompact topological group and $d$ is any right-invariant compatible metric on~$G$, then there exists a unique -- necessarily right-invariant -- compatible metric $d_{\kappa G}$ on $\kappa G$ such that $d_{\kappa G}(\kappa_{G}(x),\kappa_{G}(y)) = d (x,y)$ for all $x,y \in G$ (see e.g.~\cite[Lemma~4.1]{EquivariantConcentration}).
+This fact readily implies that, if $G$ is a metrizable precompact topological group and $d$ is any right-invariant compatible metric on~$G$, then there exists a uniquely determined -- necessarily right-invariant -- compatible metric $d_{\kappa G}$ on $\kappa G$ such that $d_{\kappa G}(\kappa_{G}(x),\kappa_{G}(y)) = d (x,y)$ for all $x,y \in G$ (see e.g.~\cite[Lemma~4.5]{EquivariantConcentration}).